 Special sessions provide an opportunity for SIGCSE community members to customize and experiment with the SIGCSE conference format.
-Special sessions should NOT replicate existing SIGCSE session formats (i.e., panels, paper presentations, and poster sessions).
+Special sessions should NOT replicate existing SIGCSE session formats (i.e., panels, paper presentations, lightning talks, and poster sessions).
 They are scheduled in standard conference spaces.
-Within these constraints, authors may design a format that meets their sessions goals.
+Within these constraints, authors may design a format that meets their session’s goals.

-For example, a special session might be a tutorial or seminar, a committee report, a curricular or accreditation forum, a rapid-fire sequence of five-minute talks, or a hands-on demo of dance moves proven to improve retention of CS material.
+For example, a special session might be a tutorial or seminar, a committee report, a curricular or accreditation forum, or a hands-on demo of dance moves proven to improve retention of CS material.

 Possible topic areas include management of large classes, projects and assignments, teaching computer science in K-12, experiments on collaborative learning, report of an ACM committee addressing issues at two-year colleges, or special issues arising when teaching computing outside of North America.